ufscwiki/Unfavorable-Semicircle-Wiki/docs/DELOCK.md

 #### alexbassguy's Analysis

-This is the analysis of discord user alexbassguy: "After a careful review, it's not Steamboat Willie.
+This is the analysis of Discord user alexbassguy: "After a careful review, it's not Steamboat Willie.
 BUT - I can say with some confidence that the audio is definitely like Steamboat Willie.
 I.e., early cartoon music with sound effects.
 It could be from one of hundreds of old